 Fundamentally, child support is based on financial and emotional factors.
 These factors usually change frequently.
-So, as a rule of thumb, a Phoenix child support attorney should legally modify child support provisions at least once every four years.
+So, as a rule of thumb, a Scottsdale child support attorney should legally modify child support provisions at least once every four years.

-Child Visitation Lawyers in Phoenix
+Child Visitation Lawyers in Scottsdale

 Part of the aforementioned co-parenting law is a presumption that children benefit from frequent, consistent, and meaningful contact with both parents.
 This presumption usually guides child visitation provisions.
-Many Phoenix child custody lawyers talk about the parenting time division as opposed to a visitation schedule.
+Many Scottsdale child custody lawyers talk about the parenting time division as opposed to a visitation schedule.

 Frequently, the traditional every other weekend/every other holiday division works well for families.
 But the resulting division is usually around 70-30.
 Some alternative models offer a more even division.
 Some examples include: